MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-09-18-ostrich-von-nipple.markdown

 SA: Just like Andy, I'm a big fan of his work as a whole.
 But, really, the concept behind his music is that every album represents just one piece of a puzzle.
 He's told me this a hundred times. <span class="important">The puzzle slowly comes together with every release and they all fit together somehow.</span> I find that concept really genius.
 That's why I'm so into his music.
 {: .interviewee }

 One of his most impressive works in my opinion would have to be the picture disc that came out not too long ago.
 It contains two 15-minute musical pieces titled *Swarm Suite* and *So Do They*.
-They're incredible collages of pretty much all of his previous work intertwined with new material and art by this Nevada artist, [Poxodd&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://shop.poxodd.com), who's just incredible.
+They're incredible collages of pretty much all of his previous work intertwined with new material and art by this Nevada artist, [Poxodd&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://shop.poxodd.com), who's just incredible.
 {: .interviewee }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/g-ss6lAYDlk?rel=0" frameborder="0" allowfullscreen></iframe></div>